marioy47/blog-site/posts/js-functional-programming/index.md

 Hello world
 ```

-They work very similar to classes, but if you look closely, you can see that we added the function to the object at _instantiation time_.
+They work very similar to classes, but if you look closely, you can see that we added the function to the object while creating the object.
+We didn't need to create a _Class_ and then instantiate it with `new`.

 ### 3. Functions can be sent as parameters